Fostering student success

 Students are sometimes surprised at the amount of studying they need to do to succeed; they often need to spend much more time on their studies outside of class than they did in high school.
 As a general rule, we recommend that students devote approximately the same number of hours outside of class to each course as they spend in class.
 For example, for a course that is scheduled three hours per week, students should spend another three hours each week completing readings and assignments, reviewing notes, writing papers, and studying for tests.
 Students who devote time to their studies on a consistent basis can avoid much of the stress that comes with having multiple evaluations scheduled over a short time period.

 Students can also consult an Academic Advisor to discuss the possibility of dropping courses and taking a reduced course load; the Advisor will discuss the student’s reasons for wanting to drop a course and the consequences of doing so, such as an extra semester or summer courses.
-The course drop deadline is September 16 in the Fall 2022 semester and February 13 in the Winter 2023 semester.
+The course drop deadline is September 18 in the Fall 2024 semester and February 13 in the Winter 2025 semester.
+A second course drop deadline, at 60% of the semester, is October 31 for the Fall 2024 semester and April 3 in the Winter 2025 semester.

 If a student obtains a failing grade in a course, the grade will remain on the transcript permanently.
 If the course is re-taken and passed, the passing grade appears as a separate entry on the transcript.
 Students who have failed or are at risk of failing a course should consult an Academic Advisor to understand the consequences and to establish a plan for progressing through the rest of their program of studies.